nicks101/mobile_apps/travel_blog/README.md

 - Pull to refresh using SwipeRefreshLayout

+- Toolbar menu with two actions
-- Toolbar menu to sort the list data
+    - sort the list data by date or title
+    - search the list data by user input query

 ### References